TilleyCodes/Documention_Presentation_Assignment/README.md

 - As a user, I want to be able to convert currencies using the live exchange rate.
     - For example, if I plan to travel to the US I want to know how much my AUD is currently worth base on the live exchange rate.
 - As a user, I want an app that can convert my selected currency using my provided FX rate.
     - For example, when I am overseas and have already converted my currencies at a counter or from an ATM.
 Before buying a product like a 30 Euro T-shirt, I want to use the exchange rate I recevied to convert back to my base currency so I know how much the 30 Euro T-shirt is worth in AUD.
 - As a user, I want an app that can calculate the FX rate using the base and foriegn currency.
     - For example, I want to make an online purchase for an item at 10 USD but I'm only prepared to spend maximum 15 AUD.
 I would put these values into the app to calculate the FX rate so I can keep my eye out for when the rate is close to my limit to make the purchase.
 - As a user, want to be able to save and review my conversions for my record and delete when I want
     - For example, when I'm at the exchange counter I want to review my conversions and compare the rates.
 This will make it easier when I'm excahnging multiple currencies at the same time.

 ---

+## Problems the application is addressing

+- The app's function to convert currencies with a given FX rate will allow the user to understand how much their item is worth in their base currency.
+As currently there are no currency exchange application that will convert the currencies based on actual FX rates like Xe Currency Converter.
+    - For example, the user has converted their currencies and an FX rate is given upon exchange.
+The user sees shoe that can be purchased in their home town but is wanting to check if the shoes are cheaper in their current location.
+By using this app to convert using the given FX rate, the user will be able to determine whether the shoes a cheaper than back home or not.
+- The app's function to calculate the FX rate will provide the user a guide on how much the FX rate should be to meet their budget expectation.
+    - For example, the user has saved 8,000 AUD and is planning an overseas holiday with an estimate cash expense of 5000 Euro.
+By calculating the FX rate using the two values the user will be able to compare the market rate and determine when to exchange the currencies.
+Applications like Wise does not offer this.
+- The app's function to store and display the conversion history will allow the user to keep a record for their own reference.
+    - For example, the user may have converted currencies many times and want the check the history of their conversion to compare with the current FX rate.

+---